When Is the Best Time

 - Go in the morning to experience a calmer sea, especially if you suffer from seasickness.

-- If you like to get the first tour in the morning, it is most convenient to stay close to the harbour in Downtown Boston.
+- If you like to get the first-morning tour, staying close to the harbour in Downtown Boston is most convenient.
 The Boston Harbor Hotel is perfectly located next to Long One Wharf, where the trips depart.

 - Throughout the whale season is an additional jacket also needed in summer!
 Stay warm - don't get cold, which can easily happen while standing.
 It is at least 10 degrees colder out on the sea.